TheRealToshiRaw/10thAE-Re3_FlashBackFM-full/README.md

 you have to stay legal and i am not responsible for what you do  ;)

-# Now let's feel the best pop music taste of Flashback 95.6 FM hosted by DJ Toni:
+# Now let's feel the best pop music taste of FlashBack 95.6 FM hosted by DJ Toni:

 Radios on gta3 has changed through different iterations of the game,
-here is the complete Flashback 95.6 FM iconic tracklist;
+here is the complete FlashBack 95.6 FM iconic tracklist;
 (according to https://gta.fandom.com/wiki/Radio_Stations_in_GTA_III#Flashback_95.6
 and https://gta.fandom.com/fr/wiki/Flashback_FM#GTA_III )